lipupini/frontend/README.md

 # Instalution

-Instalution aims to be a revolutionary solution to Instagram
+Instalution aims to be a revolutionary solution to Instagram.

 ## Requirements

+There are currently four supported methods for getting up and running with Instalution.
+You only need to pick one method.

 ### Yarn Method